How to Create a Digital Marketing Strategy

 First is that Facebook is the most popular platform, especially in tandem with the rise of mobile.
 Facebook is used by a whopping 90% of mobile users.

 The other reason we recommend Facebook as a starting point is the comprehensive nature of Facebook’s features to promote your company.
 You can (and should) do much more than just make posts occasionally!
-You can create and share events, integrate call to actions, post job openings, and dabble in easy paid promotions all in one place.
+You can create and share events, integrate a call to action, post job openings, and dabble in easy paid promotions all in one place.

 Building Your Foundation